-1)verify if the initial set of links lengths can satisfied the particular cases.
+1) verify if the initial set of links lengths can satisfied the particular cases and find the corresponding configurations.

-2) compute the performance index C for a discretization of φ in the range $[0, \pi]$.
+2) compute the performance index C for a discretization of φ in the range $[0, \pi]$ (a step of one degree seems to be sufficient).

-3) if \mathcal{C} is sufficiently low use the possible solution as an estimate for a least-square method.
+3) if C is sufficiently low use the possible solution as an estimate for a least-square method.